Information détaillée concernant le cours

 Dr Thomas Teichler

-The advanced Agile project management (PM) workshop is aimed at researchers working with a team of other researchers.
-It places high value on individuals, on collaboration and on the ability to respond quickly to change.
-Agile project management (PM) is an approach to PM that turns the traditional academic approach "upside down".
-Instead of extensive background research, planning, preparation, testing, feedback and revision that are time-consuming, Agile PM breaks projects down into smaller working blocks, that are continuously delivered and implemented within short time frames, to ensure incremental improvements throughout the process.
-During the course of this workshop, participants will have the chance to bring their own research projects and work on challenges they have encountered while leading these projects.
+The agile project management workshop is an advanced project management (PM) course aimed at researchers working with a team of students or other researchers.
+It places high value on collaboration and on the ability to respond quickly to change.
+Agile PM turns the traditional academic approach "upside down".
+Instead of extensive background research, planning, preparation, testing, feedback and revision, agile PM breaks projects down into smaller working blocks, that are continuously delivered and receive feedback within short time frames, to ensure incremental improvements throughout the process.
+During the course of this workshop, participants will have the chance to bring their own research projects and work on challenges they have encountered while leading other researchers in the project.